michanto/cdk-orchestration/API.md

 ### CfnTransformHost <a name="CfnTransformHost" id="@michanto/cdk-orchestration.transforms.CfnTransformHost"></a>

-Normally, transforms are hosted by a Stack or CfnElement, and they are applied during synthesis (calls to _toCloudFormation).

-Adding a
+CfnTransformHost allows transforms to be used anywhere JSON is accessible.

-CfnTransform to a Stack or CfnElement will cause the _toCloudFormation method to be proxied to apply Transforms.
+Transforms hosted by a Stack or CfnElement are applied during synthesis (calls to _toCloudFormation).
+Adding a CfnTransform to a Stack or CfnElement will cause the _toCloudFormation method to be proxied to apply Transforms.

-But if you want transforms hosted for some other reason, this is the class you should use.
-This class hosts transforms, but does not know what to do with them.
-So anything can be done with the transforms hosted here, but they will not affect the stack itself.

-This is used for import and other non-stack not-element scenarios.
+This class is used for import (see TemplateImporter in cloudformation-include submodule) and for properties (see StatesTransform in aws-stepfunctions submodule), and other non-stack non-element scenarios.

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.transforms.CfnTransformHost.Initializer"></a>